 With so many versions available on the market today it’s a fair question to ask how much are the Nike Air Force ones nowadays.
 The base price for a pair of Low classic or ‘07 is $90 but usually you can find the same shoe for $20-$30 more on eBay or other sites due to scarcity and popularity of most of the colorways.
 The Special Editions of the same style can run up to $110 -$130 retail price.
 The LV8 version of the shoe is also varies from $90 up to $150 for special editions, with the mid version of the classic falling in the same price range.

 Update 2022: The Air Force 1 price has gone up with the inflation with the cheapest ones going for $100.
-If you're looking for a cheaper pair the Nike Court Vision is a very similar sneaker to the Air Force.
+If you’re looking for a cheaper pair the Nike Court Vision or even the Puma Cali Pro are very similar sneaker to the Air Force.
 You can check them out here.